 After the vehicle is initially started, the unit will require that the driver periodically give a new breath sample; this is known as a rolling re-test.
 If the driver does not submit a new breath sample or if the sample exceeds the pre-set limit, the unit will engage the vehicle’s horn until the vehicle is turned off, or a sample is given that is under the pre-set limit.
 The device will NEVER turn the vehicle off, once it has been properly started.

 If the driver has failed to submit a sample during the five minutes allotted to submit to the rolling re-test, this is considered a missed rolling retest.
 If the sample is above the pre-set limit, the unit will record a failed rolling retest.
-If a missed rolling retest or a failed rolling retest occurs the unit will be put into a recall mode.
+If a missed rolling retest or a failed rolling retest occurs the unit will be put into a reset mode.
 The display will tell you that the unit must be serviced in 5 days from the moment the violation occurred.
 The operator will need to contact Oklahoma Automotive Safety Systems, Inc. to schedule an appointment to service the unit.
 The log will be checked and a report will be made to the Installation Authority/Monitor if the violation is a reportable violation.

 The State of Oklahoma mandates that in order to obtain a modified driver’s license that allows you to drive while your regular license is under revocation, you must have an approved ignition interlock device installed on the vehicle you are operating.